satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 These existing code review systems, while suitable for code, have certain drawbacks for reviewing scientific articles.
-For example, the GitHub interface allows line-by-line commenting, which reflects the structure of code, whereas but such a system is poorly suited for more prosaic text.
-A reviewer of articles should be able to select one or more sections of text instead of a line at a time\ :sup:``[a] <#cmnt1>`_`\  (sections can be words, phrases, sentences or paragraphs) from the article or comments regarding the article.
+For example, the GitHub interface allows line-by-line commenting which reflects the structure of code.
+On the other hand, commenting on an article’s text should follow the loose structure of prose, where comments could refer to multiple separated words, phrases, sentences or paragraphs) from the article or comments regarding the article.
 A mock-up of such a system is shown in Figure X.

 2. \*\*Provide reviewers materials and methods to perform comprehensive evaluation.\*\*